This section contains important information for providers contracted for Elderly Services Program services with Council on Aging.

 Provider Quality Reports

-The 2022, third quarter (July-September) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren Counties.
+The 2022, fourth quarter (October-December) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren Counties.
 If you have questions about your most recent quality report, please contact COA’s Provider Services Department.

 Client Choice Tables

 Clients of the Elderly Services Program have the option to choose the provider organization they want for their services.
 But often, people are not familiar with organizations and don’t know which to choose.
 Now, Council on Aging has created a Client Choice Table that will help people select a provider.
 Currently, this table is available only for clients of the Hamilton County Elderly Services Program who have home-delivered meals or home care assistance as services.
 Over time, Council on Aging will be expanding this to other services and counties.